dfeneyrou/palanteer/INSTALL.md

   - `./bin/testprogram` (example program)
   - the installation of the Python module `palanteer` (Python instrumentation)
   - the installation of the Python module `palanteer_scripting` (scripting module)

+The "install" target builds all components (as `make` would do) and additionaly installs the 2 Python built `wheel` packages (globally if root, else locally).

 ### On Windows